phanijapps/mathcp/docs/stories/epic-math-genius-tools.md

 ## Definition of Done

-- [ ] All three stories completed with acceptance criteria met
+- [ ] All four stories completed with acceptance criteria met
 - [ ] Mathematical library interface functional and easily integrable
 - [ ] Mathematical accuracy verified through comprehensive testing
 - [ ] Documentation includes usage examples and API reference
 - [ ] Functions are accessible and functional across all targeted math levels
 - [ ] Performance is acceptable for typical use cases
 - [ ] No breaking changes to existing mathematical function interfaces
+- [ ] MCP server successfully exposes all mathematical tools via FastMCP protocol

 ## Success Metrics